 (c) Black layer on its surface due to formation of Ag2S.

-(d) It makes the metal weak and brittle, which is serious problem.
+(d) It makes the metal weak and brittle, which is a serious problem.

 (e) Oiling, painting, greasing, galvanisation, alloying can prevent iron from corrosion.

-(b) Name the colour of coating formed on silver and copper articles, when exposed to air?
+(b) Name the colour of the coating formed on silver and copper articles, when exposed to air?